Yves Saint Laurent shows restrained femininity

 With insecurity the sentiment du jour, it might be best to show restraint.
-As the line notes for the show cryptically state, Pilati "forges ahead of the dull obscurities of the moment with a crystalline vision for Yves Saint Laurent."
+As the line notes for the show cryptically state, Pilati "forges ahead of the dull obscurities of the moment with a crystalline vision for Yves Saint Laurent".

 Whether Yves Saint Laurent considers the global economic malaise to be dull or obscure was unclear.
-But the Italian Pilati showed none of the over-the-top exuberance seen in the recent shows in Milan, where bold primary colors, fringe, sparkle and shimmer seemed to shout "ciao!" to the euro-zone crisis and general sentiment of gloom.
+But the Italian Pilati showed none of the over-the-top exuberance seen in the recent shows in Milan, where bold primary colours, fringe, sparkle and shimmer seemed to shout "ciao!" to the euro-zone crisis and general sentiment of gloom.

 A mint-green swing coat ending at mid-thigh and overlaid with black tulle detailing jumpstarted the show and set the tone for ladylike looks that could have adorned a young Audrey Hepburn.